-Our early impressions of the new El Azteca on the Forgotten Mile were pretty good, given the natural growing pains of any new restaurant.
+Our early impressions of the new El Azteca on the Forgotten Mile were OK, given the natural growing pains of any new restaurant.
 The first things that impressed us were the politeness and attentiveness of the staff (though they were obviously still getting their sea legs), the cleanliness of the place, the extremely moderate prices, and the fact that the owners were on the floor, busily serving, bussing tables and engaging the guests in conversation.
 This is a good sign for any restaurant.

 We have been back several times since then.
 On one of our visits the service was a bit offhanded but it was prompt nonetheless.
 When I say offhanded, I mean a rather embarrassing lack of knowledge about the menu on the part of the server.
 One dish was even brought out incomplete and we had to remind the server that other things belonged on the plate.
 The issue was rectified immediately, but after being open a couple of months, this server (who has been there from the beginning) should be more familiar with the menu.

-On a brighter note, do not miss the guacamole!
+One of the stars of the show at El Azteca is the guacamole!
 They make it fresh from a cute little guacmobile that is outfitted with all the guac-making necessities.
 Can't get any fresher than that.
 (Yes, I know I have written very unkind things about guacmobiles past.
 But this one is quiet and doesn't sound like a Panzer division armored vehicle when it's rolled across the floor.
 So there.)

-Fried cheesecake1/11 App SAmpler2/11 El Azteca3/11 Chorizo Burrito4/11 The El Grande Big Plate5/11 Part of the Grande Big Plate!6/11 Beef fajitas7/11 Fresh Guac8/11 El Azteca9/11 Chimichanga10/11 Fried Ice Cream11/11
+El Azteca1/11 App SAmpler2/11 El Azteca3/11 Chorizo Burrito4/11 The El Grande Big Plate5/11 Part of the Grande Big Plate!6/11 Beef fajitas7/11 Fresh Guac8/11 Chimichanga9/11 Fried cheesecake10/11 Fried Ice Cream11/11

 Desserts are quite nice, with the stars of the show being the fried cheesecake and the fried ice cream (see the gallery for both).
 They are nicely plated and quite festive.
 And who doesn't like fried cheesecake!